Mysteries of the cnidarians

-A phylum is the highest level of classification after kingdom and usually groups together organisms of so distinctive an architecture that it seems reasonable to conclude they are genealogically related.
-Cnidaria (we don’t pronounce the ‘c’) is one such phylum.
-There are around 10,000 species today, representing diversification from a common ancestor on a very large scale.
-A diagram such as the one below gives but a bare summary.
-As so often in evolutionary history, the highest-level group divided early on into two radically different subgroups.
-One was the Anthozoa (literally ‘flower animals’), comprising corals and anemones; the other, the Medusozoa, comprising jellyfish, siphonophores, hydras and the like.
+A phylum is the highest level of classification after kingdom and groups together organisms with fundamentally the same architecture.
+Cnidaria (the ‘c’ is silent) is one such phylum.
+There are around 10,000 species today, representing diversification on a very large scale.
+A diagram such as the one below gives only the barest summary.
+As so often in evolutionary history, the phylum divided early on into two radically different subgroups.
+One was the Anthozoa (literally ‘flower animals’), comprising corals and anemones; the other was the Medusozoa, comprising jellyfish, siphonophores, hydras and the like.
+Both were present from the early Cambrian, when animals first appeared in the fossil record.

-As observed today, the cnidarian body plan comes in two forms, polyp and medusa.
-Anthozoa take the stationary polyp form, Medusozoa the planktonic bell-like form, although most Medusozoa have a life cycle that includes both.
-The cycle begins with the adult producing eggs and sperm, the fertilised egg then develops into a larva, the larva attaches itself to a hard surface and grows into a polyp, and the polyp buds off larvae which grow into adults ready to begin the cycle afresh.
-As if to obscure relationships further, coral polyps organise themselves into colonies that look nothing like the individual members, marvellously assuming the shape of fingers, mushrooms, cups, stag’s horns, brains, and so forth.
-To maintain such shapes they secrete calcium carbonate, staying retracted within the skeleton during the day and feeding more openly at night.
-A few Medusozoa, such as Millepora, or fire coral, also develop calcareous skeletons at the polyp stage.
-Others, such as Portuguese men-o’-war, are free-floating colonies of polyps and medusae that look like a single medusa.
+The cnidarian body plan comes in two forms, polyp and medusa.
+Anthozoa take the stationary polyp form, Medusozoa the planktonic bell-like form, although the life cycle of most Medusozoa includes both.
+The cycle begins with the production of eggs and sperm.
+Fertilised, the egg develops into a larva, the larva attaches itself to a hard surface and grows into a polyp, and the polyp buds off larvae which grow into adults, ready to begin the cycle afresh.
+As if to obscure relationships further, Anthozoa polyps organise themselves into coral colonies that look nothing like the individual members, marvellously assuming the shape of fingers, mushrooms, cups, stag’s horns, brains.
+To maintain such shapes they secrete calcium carbonate, staying retracted within the skeleton by day and feeding openly at night.
+A few Medusozoa also develop calcareous skeletons at the polyp stage.
+Others, such as Portuguese men-o-war, are free-floating colonies of polyps and medusae that look like a single medusa.

 Polyps and medusae have the same body plan.
-Two tissue layers sandwich a jelly-like layer called a mesoglea and enclose a central digestive cavity.
-An opening at the end of the cavity ingests food and expels digestive waste, served by a fringing ring of tentacles.
+Two tissue layers sandwich a jelly-like layer and enclose a digestive cavity.
+An opening at the end of the cavity ingests food and expels waste, served by a fringing ring of tentacles.
 Most distinctive are the stinging cells on each tentacle, called nematocytes or cnidocytes (‘nettle cells’).
-The cnidocyte contains a coiled tubular filament, which shoots out when triggered by an object brushing against it and injects the intruder with a potent toxin.
-In addition to the great variety of toxins, the cnidocytes are also very diverse, numbering over thirty different types.
+The cnidocyte contains a coiled tubular filament, which if triggered by any creature brushing against it shoots out and injects the intruder with a potent toxin.
+In addition to their great variety of toxins, the cnidocytes are also very diverse.
 Some are barbed harpoon-like structures, others stick to the victim, some wrap around it like a lasso.
 Described by Richard Dawkins as ‘probably the most complicated piece of apparatus inside any cell anywhere in the animal or plant kingdoms’, they are a classic example of design.
-Dawkins is also right in saying that cnidocytes are a rare example of an utterly unambiguous, diagnostic characteristic of a major animal group: all organisms with the cnidarian body plan have cnidocytes, and only cnidarians have them.
-They thus show evidence of both creation and evolution.
+Cnidocytes are an utterly unambiguous character diagnostic of the whole group: all organisms with the cnidarian body plan have cnidocytes, and only cnidarians have them.

-Stinging cells aside, cnidarians tend to be regarded as comparatively simple, brainless animals and most biologists place them near the root of the animal tree of life, above sponges but below vertebrates and all other invertebrates.
-But in absolute terms they are far from simple.
-Part of their complexity consists in the way polyps and medusae of various types cooperate as superorganisms, as in the case of the siphonophores, or in the way they reproduce.
-For instance, the sea anemone Nematostella can come into being by four different routes:
+Stinging cells aside, cnidarians tend to be regarded as comparatively simple animals and most biologists place them near the root of the animal tree of life, above sponges but below vertebrates and all other invertebrates.
+Although they have no brain, in absolute terms they are far from simple.
+Part of their complexity consists in the way polyps and medusae of various types cooperate as superorganisms, or in the way they reproduce.
+For instance, Nematostella – a sea anemone frequently used in laboratory experiments – can come into being:

-- by sexual reproduction, where an egg develops into a larva which develops into a polyp
+- by sexual reproduction, where an egg develops into a larva and then into a polyp

 - by regeneration after a body is bisected